CLCStriders/striders/_posts/2012-07-20-white-horse-5km-19th-july-2012.md

 ---
 </p>

 The third race in the 2012 series saw a bigger field than normal with the winning time being 15 minutes dead.
 Conditions were perfect for fast times and John Parker lead the Striders home in 15:28.
-Menâ€™s run of the day came from Chris Driskell, who ran hard from the start demonstrating his massive improvement by setting yet another PB time of 16:53.
+Men's run of the day came from Chris Driskell, who ran hard from the start demonstrating his massive improvement by setting yet another PB time of 16:53.

 For the women, Hillary Agate did the Striders Proud by storming round, finishing first lady in a time of 18:09.
-Laura Kent followed, showing her return to form in a time of 18:48, 3<sup>rd</sup>lady overall.
+Laura Kent followed, showing her return to form in a time of 18:48, 3rdlady overall.
 The womens team were completed by Sian Holley who ran a solid 19:50, resulting in them winning the team prize.

 Other notable performances came from Rich Cannock who set a new PB time of 18:44, Amanda Steer, who dispite not setting a PB, still ran well to claim the LV40 prize in a time of 20:52.